verbb/gift-voucher/docs/developers/events.md

 ### The `beforeSaveCode` event

 Plugins can get notified before a code is saved.
-Event handlers can prevent the submission from getting sent by setting `$event->isValid` to false.
+Event handlers can prevent the code from getting sent by setting `$event->isValid` to false.

 ```php
 use verbb\giftvoucher\elements\Code;